-The Main Education Collection, or 'Main' is shelved on Level 5 at the UCL Institute of Education Newsam Library and Archives.
+The Main education Collection is shelved on Level 5 at the UCL Institute of Education Library.

-The Main Education Collection began in 1902, when the Institute was known as the London Day Training College and since then we have consistently aimed to ensure access to all published resources related to UK education.The collection also contains materials about education globally.
+The Main Education Collection began in 1902, when the Institute was known as the London Day Training College and since then we have consistently aimed to ensure access to a comprehensive selection of published resources related to UK education.The collection also contains materials about education globally.

 The collection consists of over 350,000 physical items with some of these titles also available electronically.
-It contains resources from the early twentieth century to the most recently published research and textbooks.
+It contains resources dating from the early twentieth century to the most recently published research and textbooks.
 It is the largest national collection of education materials and we collect comprehensively on all aspects of education in the UK including resources produced by the devolved governments i.e. Scotland, Northern Ireland and Wales.

-Resources which are part of the Main Education Collection are available for Short Loan (red labels), 1 week Loan (yellow labels) and Standard Loan (white labels).
+Resources which are part of the Main Education Collection are available for Short Loan, 1 week Loan and Standard Loan.
 More information about borrowing can be found in our guide to Library borrowing allowances.
-Due to space constraints, some of the older/less frequently used Main Collection material is held in Store and can be requested at the IOE Library Help Point for reference use within the Library.
+Due to space constraints, some of the older/less frequently used Main Education Collection material is held in Stores and can be requested via UCL Explore.
+Some of this material may only be available on a Reference basis.

 Given the size and scope of the collection, it is very popular with not only our own staff and students but also with students and researchers both nationally and internationally.
 If you would like more information about using our library, please see our Information for External Visitors LibGuide.

 To find a book, locate the relevant shelf using the classification sequence guides at the end of the shelving bays, then follow the sequence of letters alphabetically until you find the book which matches your classification exactly.

 Often the classification sequence is unique to a single title, but be aware that sometimes other titles may share the same location.